-The Illinois State Auditing Act (30 ILCS 5/3-2.3(f)) requires the Auditor General to annually examine the information on the funding level of the Retiree Health Care Trust (RHCT) submitted pursuant to Section 22-101B(b)(3)(iii) of the Illinois Pension Code.
+The Illinois State Auditing Act (30 ILCS 5/3-2.3(f)) requires the Auditor General to annually examine the information on the funding level of the Retiree Health Care Trust (RHCT or Trust) submitted pursuant to Section 22-101B(b)(3)(iii) of the Illinois Pension Code.
 The Pension Code requires the Retiree Health Care Trust to prepare a report that meets the requirements delineated in the Code and to submit it to the Auditor General at least 90 days prior to the end of its fiscal year.

-The Pension Code (Section 22-101B(b)(3)(iv)) provides the OAG 90 days to review the information submitted by the RHCT.
-If the RHCT projects a funding shortfall, it shall provide a plan which may (1) increase contributions by employees, retirees, dependents, or survivors, or (2) decrease benefits, or (3) make other plan changes, or (4) any combination thereof to cure the shortfall within 10 years.
-If the RHCT projects a surplus, it may decrease contributions, increase benefits, or make other plan changes, to the extent of the surplus.
+The Pension Code (Section 5/22-101B(b)(3)(iv)) provides the Auditor General 90 days to review the information submitted by the Retiree Health Care Trust.
+If the Retiree Health Care Trust projects a funding shortfall, it shall provide a plan which may (1) increase contributions by employees, retirees, dependents, or survivors, or (2) decrease benefits, or (3) make other plan changes, or (4) any combination thereof to cure the shortfall within 10 years.
+If the Retiree Health Care Trust projects a surplus, it may decrease contributions, increase benefits, or make other plan changes, to the extent of the surplus.

-If the OAG review determines the RHCT's assumptions are not unreasonable in the aggregate, the Trust shall implement the plan.
-Otherwise, the OAG shall explain the basis for its determination to the RHCT and may recommend an alternative plan.
+If the Auditor General's review determines the Trust's assumptions are not unreasonable in the aggregate, the Trust shall implement the plan.
+Otherwise, the Auditor General shall explain the basis for its determination to the Retiree Health Care Trust and may recommend an alternative plan.

 This report does not constitute an audit as that term is defined in generally accepted government auditing standards.
-The scope of the OAG's review, established by the Pension Code, focused on whether the actuarial assumptions used in the RHCT report were not unreasonable in the aggregate.
+The scope of the Auditor General's review, established by the Pension Code, focused on whether the actuarial assumptions used in the Trust's Actuarial Valuation were not unreasonable in the aggregate.